GaglianoTaliun-Lab/PheWeb2-API/README.md

 You must have pheno-list.json inside the base directory.

 ## Runtime Data
-After pre-processing, you will get a folder called `generated_by_pheweb/`, which contains the data for the API application.
+After pre-processing, you will get a folder called `generated-by-pheweb/`, which contains the data necessary for the API application (if pheweb process ran without error).

 Ensure these folders (with data) are present before running the backend / API.

 ```
 CLSA_PheWeb_data
-└── generated_by_pheweb
+└── generated-by-pheweb
     ├── manhattan
         ├── ...
     ├── qq